tomasohCHOM/cpsc-335-projects/project3/README.txt

 You can follow the instructions from the command line to run the program for either Problem 1 or Problem 2.

-To run more more test cases against either algorithm, locate the file for each implementation, where you can modify the list variable sample_input (used to run all the test cases of the algorithm).
-Follow the instructions per the comments to add more test cases.
+To run more more test cases against the algorithm, locate the file input.txt, where you can modify the
+2D grid if needed.

 Thank you.